TheNoteTaker/2023_summer_mat187/modules/module_08_logarithmic_function_modeling/notes.md

   * [Finding an exponential Model from a Linearized data Set](#finding-an-exponential-model-from-a-linearized-data-set)
 * [Logarithmic Regression Formula](#logarithmic-regression-formula)
 <!-- TOC -->

+# General Notes

+- The initial value of an exponential function will be the zero _(horizontal intercept)_ of its logarithmic function inverse.

 # Graphing Logarithmic Functions